to your porch or patio

 1. Give it a good clean

 Anything looks better against a clean slate, right?
 Sweep away leaves and debris and give your patio or porch a good hose down.
 Clean outdoor furniture, decorative accessories and pots and sparkle up your windows.

 2. Add height

 We’re talking quick changes here, so elaborate plantings are out of the question (although you can always pot up a pair of trees.
-We can help you choose a variety that will do well—at least for a while and until you transplant—in containers).
+Call or email if you need help choosing some that would work in your pots—at least for a while and until you transplant).

 We also love freestanding patio umbrellas for height, fun colors, design details and mobile shade.

 3. Plant up some living color